jboss-mobile/unified-push-helloworld/ios/README.md

 Now open **HelloWorld.xcodeproj**.

-In ```HelloWorld/AGAppDelegate.m``` find the pushConfig and change the server url to your AeroGear UnifiedPush Server instance, alias and variant/secret:
+In ```HelloWorld/AGAppDelegate.m``` find the pushConfig and change the server url to your AeroGear UnifiedPush Server instance and variant/secret:

 ```objective-c
 - (void)application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {